RenderToolbox/VirtualScenes/README.md

 Git clone this repository and add to your Matlab path.
 ```
 git clone https://github.com/RenderToolbox3/VirtualScenes.git
-# add to Matlab path
+# add VirtualScenes to Matlab path, with subfolders
 ```

 Make a copy of `VirtualScenesConfigurationTemplate.m` and edit it.